eworm-de/routeros-scripts/doc/check-routeros-update.md

 Centrally managing update process of several devices is possibly by specifying versions safe to be updated on a web server.

+Also installing patch updates (where just last digit is increased) automatically is supported.

 Requirements and installation
 -----------------------------